SpenceKonde/DxCore/megaavr/extras/Ref_Analog.md

 See the documentation for the [Opamp Library](https://github.com/SpenceKonde/DxCore/blob/master/megaavr/libraries/Opamp), written by MCUDude, and see also the Microchip Technical Briefs.
 The quality of the later ones is significantly improved from the initial ones.

+The 2-series and 0-series don't have DACs, though the 2-series analog comparator has a "DACREF" an 8-bit reference DAC that can only be used as one side of the AC.
+This should be used through the Comparator library.

 ## Analog *channel* identifiers
 The ADC is configured in terms of channel numbers, not pin numbers. analogRead() hence converts the number of a pin with an analog channel associated with it to the number of that analog channel, so there is no need to deal with the analog channel numbers.
 The one exception to that is in the case of the non-pin inputs, the constants like ADC_DAC and ADC_VDDDIV10.
 I have a simple system to internally signal when a number isn';'t an digital pin number, but is instead an analog channel number: Simply set the high bit.
 I refer to these as analog channel identifiers.
 When the high bit is masked off, these are the value that you must set the MUX to in order to use this input source.
 No AVR has ever had more than 127 pins, much less that many analog channels, so this shouldn't be an issue.
 With 254 valid values, the current design provides room for 127 digital pins and 127 analog inputs, where the largest modern AVRs have only 56 I/O pins (it will be a technical challenge to surpass that, because they don't have any more registers for the VPORTs, and analog multiplexers that only go up to 73 (they use the second highest bit to denote non-pin inputs. )